Anti-American sentiment in Korea: The Host

-2008 US beef protest
+2008 U.S. beef protest

 Between 24 May 2008 and about 18 July 2008 in Seoul, mass protests were held in Seoul against the importation of American beef.

 2010s incidents

 2015 attack on the USA Ambassador

 At about 7:40 a.m. on March 5, 2015, Mark Lippert, United States Ambassador to South Korea was attacked by a knife-wielding man at a restaurant attached to Sejong Center in downtown Seoul, where he was scheduled to give a speech at a meeting of the Korean Council for Reconciliation and Cooperation.
 The assailant, Kim Ki-jong, is a member of Uri Madang, a progressive cultural organization opposed to the Korean War.
 He inflicted wounds on Lippert's left arm as well as a four-inch cut on the right side of the ambassador's face, requiring 80 stitches.
 Lippert underwent surgery at Yonsei University's Severance Hospital in Seoul.
 While his injuries were not life-threatening, doctors stated that it would take several months for Lippert to regain use of his fingers.
 A police official said that the knife used in the attack was 10 in long and Lippert later reported that the blade penetrated to within 2 cm of his carotid artery.
 ABC News summarized the immediate aftermath of the attack as follows: "Ambassador Lippert, an Iraq war veteran, defended himself from the attack.
 Lippert was rushed to a hospital where he was treated for deep cuts to his face, his arm, and his hand. ...
 [He] kept his cool throughout the incident."

 During the attack and while being subdued by security, Kim screamed that the rival Koreas should be unified and told reporters that he had attacked Lippert to protest the annual United States–South Korean joint military exercises.
 Kim has a record of militant Korean nationalist activism; he attacked the Japanese ambassador to South Korea in 2010 and was sentenced to a three-year suspended prison term.
 On September 11, 2015, Kim was sentenced to twelve years in prison for the attack.